Gamma-radiation sky maps from compact binaries: Isolated magnetized neutron stars

 Next, we allow an inclination (i.e. non-zero $\alpha$) within the $x$-$z$ plane to the offset dipole.
-Figs.~\ref{fig:atlas_offset_inclined-x}, \ref{fig:atlas_offset_inclined-y}, and \ref{fig:atlas_offset_inclined-z} present both the sky maps and representative light curves for the $x$-, $y$-, and $z$-offsets, respectively.\footnote{Note that a magnetic inclination in the $x-z$ plane makes $x$- and $y$-offsets distinct from each other.} Comparing these results with the centered case shown in Fig.~\ref{fig:Atlas}, one can see clear intensity asymmetries.
-For the $x$-offset shown in Fig.~\ref{fig:atlas_offset_inclined-x}, the intensity is asymmetric in the azimuthal viewing angle (across $\Phi=180^\circ$).
-For the $z$-offset shown in Fig.~\ref{fig:atlas_offset_inclined-z}, the intensity is asymmetric across the equator ($\xi_\text{obs} = 90^\circ$).
-Whereas for the $y$-offset in Fig.~\ref{fig:atlas_offset_inclined-y}, since the inclination is in the $x$-$z$ plane, both symmetries are generally broken, yielding interesting departures from Fig.~\ref{fig:Atlas}.
+Figures~\ref{fig:atlas_offset_inclined-x}, \ref{fig:atlas_offset_inclined-y}, and \ref{fig:atlas_offset_inclined-z} present both the sky maps and representative light curves for the $x$-, $y$-, and $z$-offsets, respectively.\footnote{Note that a magnetic inclination in the $x-z$ plane makes $x$- and $y$-offsets distinct from each other.} Comparing these results with the centered case shown in figure~\ref{fig:Atlas}, one can see clear intensity asymmetries.
+For the $x$-offset shown in figure~\ref{fig:atlas_offset_inclined-x}, the intensity is asymmetric in the azimuthal viewing angle (across $\Phi=180^\circ$).
+For the $z$-offset shown in figure~\ref{fig:atlas_offset_inclined-z}, the intensity is asymmetric across the equator ($\xi_\text{obs} = 90^\circ$).
+Whereas for the $y$-offset in figure~\ref{fig:atlas_offset_inclined-y}, since the inclination is in the $x$-$z$ plane, both symmetries are generally broken, yielding larger departures from figure~\ref{fig:Atlas}.

-Although the generic double peaks of light curves in Fig.~\ref{fig:Atlas} are preserved in Figs.~\ref{fig:atlas_offset_inclined-x}~and~\ref{fig:atlas_offset_inclined-z}, a remarkable consequence of the $x$-offset is a more pronounced height difference between peaks, which is clearer as the inclination angle increases.
+Although the generic double peaks of light curves in figure~\ref{fig:Atlas} are preserved in figures~\ref{fig:atlas_offset_inclined-x},~\ref{fig:atlas_offset_inclined-y},~and~\ref{fig:atlas_offset_inclined-z}, a remarkable consequence of the $x$-offset is a more pronounced height difference between peaks, which is clearer as the inclination angle increases.
 Beyond single star systems with offset dipoles, such a qualitative behavior would also be expected in a non-vacuum binary system where only one star is strongly magnetized.
 The observed impact on peak height can thus help characterize the system.
 On the other hand, the $z$-offset does not produce large changes in the shapes of light curves, but primarily produces differences in overall intensity across observers.
 Thus, from the observational point of view, polar offsets are more difficult to detect than equatorial offsets.
 Of course, the ability to scrutinize pulsar systems at all depends on detectability prospects, and we recall that the roughly $70$ detected gamma ray pulsars lie in our galaxy or quite nearby~\cite{Saz_Parkinson_2010,doi:10.1146/annurev-astro-081913-035948,PSRGAMMA801}.